 For full results and pictures of the 2018 contest click here

-The contest is organised by the Yorkshire and Humberside Brass Band Association with sponsorship from the local Theakson brewery whose representative Barry Gibb was on hand to present the prizes at the end of a great days contesting.
+The contest is organised by the Yorkshire and Humberside Brass Band association with the generous support of local brewers Theakston’s whose representative Barry Gibb was on hand to present the prizes at the end of a great days contesting.
 The prize for the most entertaining band was awarded to Haslingden and Helmshore and MD John Binns by entertainment adjudicators Andrew Potts and Andrew Fake.

 3rd Shepherd Group Concert Brass